 EMERGING MARKETS-Slowing growth worries hammer Latam assets, Mexico's peso slumps 1%

-Sept 28 (Reuters) - Latin American stocks joined a broader sell-off in markets on Thursday, driven by uncertainty around economic growth, while surging U.S. Treasury yields weighed on currencies, pushing the Mexican peso down 1%.
+Sept 28 (Reuters) - Latin American stocks joined a broader sell-off in markets on Thursday, driven by uncertainty around economic growth, while surging U.S. Treasury yields weighed on currencies, pushing the Mexican peso and Brazil's real down more than 1% each.

 Downbeat profit growth at China's industrial firms amid a power shortage there was the latest data set to spook markets amid evidence of slowing growth in the world's second largest economy, a major destination for resource-rich Latam's commodity exports.

-Brazil's real BRBY, BRL= hit a near six-week low, last trading down 0.7% at 5.417 to the dollar.
-Minutes of the central bank's policy meeting last week showed it eyed raising the key Selic rate by more than 100 basis points.
+Brazil's real BRBY, BRL= hit a near six-week low, last trading down 1% at 5.4311 to the dollar.
+Minutes of the central bank's policy meeting last week showed it considered raising the key Selic rate by more than 100 basis points.

 Policymakers plan more increases of that size taking rates to "significantly restrictive" levels in order to hit their 2022 inflation target, minutes showed.